visjs/vis-network/misc/how_to_help.md

 ## Creating Pull Requests

-There are some rules for pull-request:
+There are some guidelines for submitting pull-requests:

-- All pull-request must be to the [develop-branch](//github.com/visjs-community/visjs-network/tree/develop).
-Pull-request against the [master-branch](//github.com/visjs-community/visjs-network/tree/master) must be closed.
-(Changes to [gh-pages](//github.com/visjs-community/visjs-network/tree/gh-pages) are also ok.)

 - Only commit changes done in the source files in the folder `lib`, not to the builds which are located in the folder `dist`.